lawrennd/talks/_business/leadership-and-ai-luiss-mba.md

 \include{_economics/includes/human-capital-index.md}
 \include{_business/includes/the-productivity-flywheel.md}

-\notes{In an AI-augmented organization, human attention becomes the most precious resource.
+\notes{In an AI-augmented organisation, human attention becomes the most precious resource.
 The strategic allocation of this attention will determine organisational success.
 This is particularly critical in business where complex decisions require both algorithmic precision and human judgment.}

 \include{_economics/includes/human-capital-inflation.md}